Hiking from Gush Halav/Jish along the Gush Halav Stream

 But why were these coins placed here?

-It is unlikely that the coins deposited in synagogues were part of this ritual.
+It is unlikely that the coins deposited in synagogues were part of such a ritual.
 There is no mention in Jewish texts of such a ceremony, the coins were not associated with any other precious objects, they were not usually deposited in bundles at a major point in the building construction but rather scattered throughout the foundations, and they were usually placed by the floor rather than deep in the foundations.

 Maronite Christians

-Notice that all the store signs are in Hebrew and not Arabic.
+You will see that all the store signs are in Hebrew and not Arabic.
 Maronite children are not required to join the Israeli army, but most high school graduates volunteer for the army or National Service.
-There is also a 2,500-meter Coexistence Trail for hiking and biking that links Gush Halav to the nearby Jewish town of Dalton and which has several lookout points.

 In sum, you can feel very safe visiting Gush Halav.